 Dreamer succeeds at GFA and earns scholarship

-When Alethia Hernandez was a junior in high school, she decided to take it up a notch.
+When Alethia was a junior in high school, she decided to take it up a notch.
 She enrolled in honors and Advanced Placement classes then learned about her high school district’s partnership with Arizona State University’s Global Freshman Academy.

-“Being part of the Global Freshman Academy was probably the best decision that I made in high school because it definitely challenged me more and made me more confident in knowing that I am ready for college and that I can be independent and also seek help in my professors and peers as well,” said Hernandez.
+“Being part of the Global Freshman Academy was probably the best decision that I made in high school because it definitely challenged me more and made me more confident in knowing that I am ready for college and that I can be independent and also seek help in my professors and peers as well,” said Alethia.
 “I’m definitely happy that it will save me a lot of money in college.
 I am so grateful.”

-Hernandez enrolled in seven Global Freshman Academy courses from Human Origins to Introduction to Solar Systems, Astronomy, Sociology to English 101, graduating high school with 13 transferable college credits on her ASU transcript.
+Alethia enrolled in seven Global Freshman Academy courses from Human Origins to Introduction to Solar Systems, Astronomy, Sociology to English 101, graduating high school with 13 transferable college credits on her ASU transcript.
 She gained some new skills along the way that will not only help her in college, but in her future career.

 “The skill I’ve definitely improved in is time management,” she said.
 “I have learned to be independent and balance myself and communicate with my peers and seek help if I need it and just to stay focused and stay on track and be disciplined with those deadlines.”